 Haiti has experienced 9 days of protest and violent state response.
 Opposition leaders have vowed to shut the country down until President Jovenel Moïse steps down.
 After seven days of silence, President Moïse finally addressed the country last night in a pre-recorded message.
 He had little of substance to offer, but did say he had no plans to step-down.
 Meanwhile, Moïse’s administration is in turmoil.
-He recalled the long-time Haitian this week, and reportedly some members of the PHTK (Moïse’s party) have already begun preparing to leave the country - if temporarily.
+He recalled the long-time Haitian ambassador to the United States this week, and reportedly some members of the PHTK (Moïse’s party) have already begun preparing to leave the country - if temporarily.
 It is hard to imagine how Moïse will hold on.
 If he tries to, the violence is likely to escalate, though what happens if he resigns is far from clear.
 The current prime minister and governing cabinet have only been in office since October, after the previous prime minister was forced to resign following mass protests in July.

 Video report from Al Jazeera Wednesday, February 13